 It’s important to note that the CARES Act expanded FSA eligibility to include over-the-counter (OTC) medicines without a doctor’s note, as well as feminine care products.

 Both physical and electronic copies of the eligible/ineligible list should be available to ensure that employees can access the list anywhere.
 Be sure to share Flexible Spending Account Basics with your employees to help them learn more about this valuable benefit.

 Extra time to use funds

 For years, a big downside with FSAs was that they were a ‘use it or lose it’ benefit.
 Any amount that hadn’t used by the end of the plan year would be forfeited, meaning that your employees’ hard-earned funds may be lost.

-You can help your employees use all of their FSA funds by offering either the 2.5 month extension or the $500 carryover provision in your plan.
+You can help your employees use all of their FSA funds by offering either the 2.5-month extension or the carryover provision in your plan.
 The extension provides employees with additional time in the next plan year to spend unused funds.
-The carryover allows employees to roll up to $500 in unused funds into the next plan year.
+The carryover, updated in 2020, allows employees to roll up to $550 in unused funds into the next plan year.

 Both provisions can provide your employees with much needed relief from the dreaded ‘use it or lose it’ rule.
 Talk to your plan administrator and HR team about implementing one of these cost-saving options.

 Since the IRS requires plan administrators to verify that 100% of FSA transactions are for eligible medical or dependent care expenses, it’s important for your employees to keep their receipts for all FSA purchases.
 Having receipts allows your FSA to stay compliant with IRS regulations.